-The Council on Foundations believes that updated guidance from Treasury on the matters set forth in our letter of May 1, 2014, which are reiterated here along with a few new requests, is of increasing importance to international philanthropy.
+The Council on Foundations believes that updated guidance from Treasury on the matters set forth in our letter of May 1, 2015, some of which are reiterated here along with a few new requests, is of increasing importance to international philanthropy.
 The members of the Council are concerned that the continued absence of guidance is having a negative impact on the ability of U.S. grantmaking organizations to ensure that their operations are in full compliance with the requirements of the law.
 To that end, we again offer our recommendations with regard to the Priority Guidance Plan.

-Pursuant to the request for comments published in Notice 2015-17, I write to urge the Internal Revenue Service and the Department of the Treasury's Office of Tax Policy to include in their 2015-16 Priority Guidance Plan an update to Revenue Procedure 92-94.1 Revenue Procedure 92-94 currently sets forth acceptable procedures for grantmakers to follow in making "equivalency determinations" determining the U.S. tax classification of their foreign grantees.
-We thank Treasury for its guidance on relying on equivalency determination opinions by qualified tax professionals,2 which is significantly reducing burdens on foreign grantmaking.
+Pursuant to the request for comments published in Notice 2016-26, I write to urge the Internal Revenue Service and the Department of the Treasury's Office of Tax Policy to include in their 2015-16 Priority Guidance Plan an update to Revenue Procedure 92-94.
+We appreciate that Treasury has already indicated its commitment to updating the Revenue Procedure, and we ask that this be included as a priority for 2016.

+Revenue Procedure 92-94 currently sets forth acceptable procedures for grantmakers to follow in making "equivalency determinations" determining the U.S. tax classification of their foreign grantees.
+We thank Treasury for its guidance on relying on equivalency determination opinions by qualified tax professionals, which is significantly reducing burdens on foreign grantmaking.
 However, because Revenue Procedure 92-94 is still the only authoritative guidance about the substance of the equivalency determination process, it is important for it to be updated in order to resolve potential controversy over its application given intervening changes in the law, and to resolve various longstanding questions about the application of U.S. rules to foreign organizations.